oleander/dotfiles/configs/config/fabric/patterns/summarize_docs/system.md

   1. General comments on how to install the crate, but keep the ones providing useful info the user, like in the example output below
   2. Non-relevant boilerplate code

+- In the output:
+  1. Include comments ONLY when explaining how it could be used, i.e with `--params` as seen in the code examples below
+  2. Do not remove whitespace or newlines from the code examples

 ### Example Input:

 ```